afrid0315/aws-azure-devops-interview_questions/azure.md

 The live environment where the application is accessible to end-users.
 We follow a robust deployment process, including automation and monitoring, to ensure smooth and reliable production releases.
 Additionally, we may have specialized environments for specific purposes, such as staging for final pre-production environment.

-#### 4. While deployment, how exactly you have manintained the approval process?
+#### 4. While deployment, how exactly you have maintained the approval process?

 **Answer-** In our deployment process, maintaining a robust approval workflow is crucial for ensuring controlled and reliable releases.
 We have implemented the following strategies: